Visas and immigration

 How do I apply for a CAS? – Current students

-If you are a current student needing more time to complete a course already started, you can submit your CAS request form at any time, though please note the University will only issue a CAS within the last three months of your current immigration permission.
-Applicants are automatically issued with a CAS after making their tuition fee pre-payment.
+If you are a current student needing more time to complete a course already started, you can request a new CAS at any time, though please note the University will only issue a CAS within the last three months of your current immigration permission.

 When should I apply for a CAS?